 This region’s wildlife is my passion.
 This passion includes tracking and identifying animal signs.
 Being able to spot animals, from the smallest lizards and birds to bobcats and big horn sheep allows me the opportunity of sharing my binoculars with others.
 My experiences allow me to bring many stories to this Road Scholar program.
 Participants will take away with them the essence of what it is like to be a local in this rugged, remote, vast, and wonderful wilderness.
 They will see that you must be inventive, creative and a lifelong learner to survive in one of our country’s last frontiers.

 * Erica Little and Jimmie Ivy are married to each other.

-Erin Little, Guide: Above is my twin sister, Erica Little’s, biography.
+Erin Little, Guide and Owner: Above is my twin sister, Erica Little’s, biography.
 My biography closely mirrors her.
 I decided to share my thoughts on travel and what it has brought to me and can bring to others.
 When one travels, they take a step out of their ordinary routine.
 With this step, a new mindset opens eyes and broadens horizons.
 It causes us to discover that we all have common threads and desires.
 I have always had this desire for knowledge.
 This knowledge is gathered through our senses and experiences.
 Through experiences we grow.
 How to enhance these experiences?
 On my travels I sign up for guided tours, I want to see the local perspective, hear the local wisdom and lore.
 What are their traditions, what can I learn, how has this influenced my life?